 I recommend bringing a few snacks with you.
 We also brought oatmeal and bananas.
 Breakfast consisted of cheese, jam, cookies, and meat, so I was glad I had my own breakfast.
 In the dining room, there was also a large water bottle with purified water to refill a bottle.
 Bringing alcohol is prohibited, a rule that was ignored by most truck drivers.

 Sailing along on a cargo ship sounds adventurous, but the reality is there is not much to do.
 The best activity on the boat is dolphin watching.
 These animals love to swim along with the ship.
 There was also a mini swimming pool on deck, but it was always filled with truck drivers, dressed in charming speedos.
 Instead, we relaxed in the sun, watched dolphins, and discovered almost every corner of the boat.
+Good to know: there is no internet on board, so download any movies/series you want to watch before departure.

 Arrival day: more waiting